José López (infielder)

 José Celestino López Echevarria (born November 24, 1983) is a Venezuelan former professional baseball infielder.
-López played in Major League Baseball (MLB) for the Seattle Mariners, Colorado Rockies, Florida Marlins, Cleveland Indians, and Chicago White Sox and for the Yomiuri Giants and Yokohama DeNA BayStars of Nippon Professional Baseball (NPB).
+López played in Major League Baseball (MLB) for the Seattle Mariners, Colorado Rockies, Florida Marlins, Cleveland Indians, and Chicago White Sox, and in Nippon Professional Baseball (NPB) for the Yomiuri Giants and Yokohama DeNA BayStars.

 Professional career

 Seattle Mariners

 In 2001, López was named the Everett AquaSox Most Valuable Player by the Mariners player development department.
 Later that season he participated in the Arizona Fall League.
 He was also named the Mariners' minor league "Player of the Year."

 He was named Mariners' minor league "Player of the Year" with the San Bernardino Stampede in 2002, marking the second time he won this award.
 He led the California League with 169 hits and 39 doubles.
 His .324 average was second-highest among all Marines minor leaguers while his 31 steals ranked fourth.
 Later that year selected to play with the World Team at the All-Star Futures Game in Milwaukee.

 López played three different infield positions (second base, shortstop and third base) in 132 games with the Double-A San Antonio Missions in 2003.
 He was third in the Texas League with 35 doubles.
 He had 41 multi-hit games, including four 4-hit games.
 At the all-star break he was selected to start for the Texas League.
 At the end of the season he was named to Texas League Postseason All-Star Team.
 López hit .391 with 3 runs, 2 home runs, a steal and 5 RBIs in five postseason games.
 He again played with Lara in the Venezuelan Winter League.

 He hit .295 with 13 home runs, 39 RBIs in 74 games with the triple-A Tacoma Rainiers in 2004 before being called up on July 31.
 López made his major league debut on July 31, 2004.
 At the end of the season he hit .311 with 11 doubles, 10 HR, 29 RBI in 46 games with Lara in the Venezuelan Winter League, making this the third time he played for Lara.

 In 2005, López battled extensive injury, going on the disabled list twice.
 In 44 games with Tacoma he hit .319 with five home runs and 31 RBIs.